roshankumar2303/IDS-ML-MiniProject/README.md

 ### `src/data/train_test_split.py`

+-   Before splitting into Train & Test sets, the following transformations are made by this script:

+    -   The output columns `label` and `type` are merged into a single column `type`; with string labels converted into numbers as follows:

+    ```
+    "normal": 0
+    "ddos": 1
+    "dos": 2
+    "injection": 3
+    "mitm": 4
+    "password": 5
+    "scanning": 6
+    "xss": 7
+    ```

+    -   Unknown datatypes are converted into numeric (In case the conversion fails, the cells are filled with `NaN` instead)

+    -   The timestamp column `ts` (1st column) is dropped since it is irrelevant to the output

+    -   All the constant columns (i.e., columns filled with a single value) are also dropped

--   This script splits the External dataset into Training (0.8) and Testing (0.2) sets
+-   After all the above steps, this script splits the External dataset into Training (0.8) and Testing (0.2) sets

 ### `src/validation/validate.py`

--   This script performs Stratified K fold cross validation.
-Throughout the process, in each iteration, features are selected for the Training fold seperately, and the Model is trained with the Processed Training Fold and Tested against the Testing fold.
+-   This script performs Stratified K fold cross validation. i.e., each fold maintains the same o/p class ratio

+-   The training set is split into k `(k = 5)` folds (or partitions); and the model is trained and tested over k `(k = 5)` iterations

+-   In each iteration, the **_Training fold_** is made of `k - 1` (i.e., 4) folds from the original training set, whereas the **_Validation fold_** is made of 1 fold from original training set

+-   Throughout the process, in each iteration, feature selection is performed on the **_Training fold_** seperately.

+-   The Model is then trained with the Processed **_Training Fold_** and Tested against the **_Validation fold_**.

+-   At the end, the script provides the list of best features for the model, and the performance metrics of the model